A medical device used in 80 percent of hospitals recently linked to catastrophic and fatal surgical site infections is now facing 14 lawsuits.

 Many people harmed by infections from the warming blankets after knee replacement, hip replacement and heart surgeries are now contacting attorneys to help file lawsuits against Bair Hugger, Arizant and/or 3M.
 Prominent lawyer Brian White explains the root of these suits are in product liabilities including defective design and failure to warn against possible dangers.
 Currently, there are 14 different lawsuits pending in five different federal courts against 3M and Arizant with the collective financial compensation sought totaling in the millions.

-Attorneys are helpful in the aftermath of botched surgeries and HAIs, but don’t be afraid to voice any medical concerns to your doctor prior to an operation.
+Medical malpractice attorneys are helpful in the aftermath of botched surgeries and HAIs, but don’t be afraid to voice any medical concerns to your doctor prior to an operation.
 Asking questions, like which warming device they prefer to use, may help you or a loved one avoid facing any type of aftermath at all.